Overview

 Mangrove Swamps

-River deltas and tidal zones of bays and coasts are home to mangrove trees which can grow up to 30 meters tall in San Lorenzo, in northern Esmeraldas.
+River deltas and tidal zones of bays and coasts are home to mangrove trees, which can grow up to 30 meters tall in San Lorenzo, in northern Esmeraldas.

 Coastal Desert